-Halprin Landscapes Conservancy, Restoration Master Plan + Tree Rejuvenation Project
+Halprin Landscape Conservancy, Restoration Master Plan + Tree Rejuvenation Project

 Forty years ago, the City of Portland initiated an ambitious plan of urban redevelopment of the 20-block area immediately south of its downtown core, called the South Auditorium District.
 Designed to attract middle-class residents to the central city, the plan has proved to be one of the most successful redevelopment projects of the 1960's.

 At the time of their creation, the parks provided a refuge in the city, combining aspects of European public plazas with natural areas.
 They proved that residing in the central city could be a dignified and desirable alternative to the suburbs, and created a movement of middle class back to the central city twenty years ahead of other US cities.
 The parks fostered a rethinking about Portland's central city core that continues to this day.

 The South Auditorium District has, at its core, a linked series of public spaces designed by the office of Lawrence Halprin.
 The Halprin-designed parks are essentially three linked garden rooms forming a connecting realm of public space between the buildings of the South Auditorium Redevelopment District and the Central City to the north.
 From the south to the north, in a flowing sequence of fountains, paths, and plazas, the experience of the Halprin parks in Portland begins at the "Source Fountain", which leads to the Lovejoy Fountain, with forms derived from the high desert, on to Pettygrove Park, with forms derived from meandering valley streams and meadows, and finally to the Forecourt Fountain, which recalls the mountains with its dramatic falls and alpine plantings.
 They embody Halprin's philosophy that sculptural and landscape forms recognize nature and natural processes as a "driving force" but that the design does not "imitate nature."